centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 Read more about [why we're a fantastic place to work](/careers/why-work-with-us/).

+We run recruitment rounds roughly every six months, we've just wrapped up our October hiring round, you can read more about the positions below to get a feel for what we're looking for.

-## Current opportunities
+#### Previous opportunities

-We are looking for the next batch of exceptional candidates to join our team.
-We're recruiting for positions based out of our office in beautiful Oxford as well as remote or location independent positions.

-Check out our position descriptions to see if there's a good fit:
+*Please note - applications for the positions listed below have now closed*

+Here's a list of positions we advertised for in October.
+We'll be looking to hire the next batch of talented recruits to work in our beautiful Oxford offices from April 2016.

 <ul>
 	<li><a class="gwwc" href="/careers/giving-what-we-can-director-of-growth">Giving What We Can: Director of Growth</a></li>